Value Add Real Estate Property Definition And Strategy

 • Developing the land around the property

-• Upgrading amenities, like a pool or club house
+• Upgrading amenities, like a pool or clubhouse

 • Developing commercial space in a residential building